 "She started correcting my spelling when she was three.
 I don't remember the last time anyone managed to prove River wrong…about anything."

 "Hmm.
 Isn't there some Earth-That-Was legend about how being too smart makes the demons jealous?"
 Ahuva crinkled her brow.
 "Who are the D'arbanvilles again?
 I'm not so high-society as you Tams."

 "The D'arbanvilles don't exist.
 At least, our family doesn't know them, if they do."

 "Simon."
-Mahdavi peered at him seriously.
-"If that's the case, you ever think you might not want to hear what your sister's trying to tell you?"
+Ahuva peered at him seriously.
+"If that's the case, did you ever think you might not want to hear what River's trying to tell you?"

 Simon blinked.
 "No. Why wouldn't I?"

-"All I want to know is if you're alright.
+"All I want to know is if you're all right.
 Nothing more."

 Regan Tam sighed.
 "Simon, your father and I, we know you're committed to your position.
-But you aren't a bad doctor if you take some time off once in a while."
+But it won't make you a bad doctor if you take some time off once in a while."